Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Exact and approximation algorithms

-The \emph{minimum-weight perfect matching algorithm} (MWPM) is an assignment algorithm that can be easily adapted into an exact reconfiguration algorithm valid on any graph that returns an optimal solution to the problem of minimizing the total distance travelled by atoms, i.e., the total number of displacement operations, and it does so in polynomial time.
-The atoms in the initial and target configurations of atoms, associated with occupied traps in the static trap array, naturally define a weighted bipartite graph upon which this problem may be solved, where the weight of an edge represents the length of a shortest path in the original graph.
+The \emph{minimum-weight maximum-cardinality matching algorithm} (MWMCM, see Fig.~\ref{fig:example}a for a minimal example) is an assignment algorithm that can be easily adapted into an exact reconfiguration algorithm valid on any graph.
+This algorithm returns an optimal solution to the problem of minimizing the total distance traveled by atoms, i.e., the total number of displacement operations, and it does so in polynomial time.
+The atoms in the initial and target configurations of atoms, associated with occupied traps in the static trap array, naturally define a weighted bipartite graph upon which this problem may be solved.
+Here, the weight of an edge represents the length of a shortest path in the original graph.
 This algorithm does not consider transfer operations, i.e., it does not distinguish between moving one atom twice or two atoms once.
-Indeed, for any pair of initial and final traps, the algorithm chooses any arbitrary path among the set of all of shortest paths, irrespective on the number of atoms on that path.
-This algorithm could be further improved by choosing the shortest paths that minimize the number of atoms displaced.
+Indeed, for any pair of initial and final traps, the algorithm chooses any arbitrary path among the set of all of shortest paths, irrespective of the number of atoms on that path.
+The operational performance of the algorithm could be further improved by choosing the shortest paths that minimize the number of atoms displaced.
+This algorithm has a running time that is cubic in the number of vertices in the graph~\cite{kuhn1955hungarian}.

-The \emph{3-approximation algorithm} (3-approx), which is valid for any arbitrary graph, returns a 3-approximate solution to the problem of minimizing the total number of atoms displaced; this problem is NP-hard even on grids, and is equivalent to the SAT problem~\cite{Calinescu2007}.
+The \emph{3-approximation algorithm} (3-approx, see Fig.~\ref{fig:example}a for a minimal example), which is valid for any graph, returns a 3-approximate solution to the problem of minimizing the total number of atoms displaced.
+This problem is \textsf{NP}-complete even on grid graphs~\cite{Calinescu2007}.
 Given a graph, the algorithm partitions the graph into a collection of \textit{balanced trees}, where a balanced tree is a tree containing as many atoms as target traps.
 It does so by solving the U-Steiner problem~\cite{Calinescu2007}, removing edges in order to transform the graph into a collection of balanced trees.
 It then applies the exact tree algorithm to each tree.
-This algorithm could be further improved for the total number of displacement operations by penalizing convoluted paths through trees and considering ``useful" trees to be those that reduce the number of displacement operations, or more generally, the total weighted distance travelled by all atoms.
+This algorithm could be further improved with regards to the total number of displacement operations by choosing a weighting function that penalizes convoluted paths through trees.
+In addition, the function could consider ``useful" trees to be those that reduce the number of displacement operations, or more generally, the total weighted distance traveled by all atoms.